 - English (Publication Language)

 - 130 Pages - 10/11/2021 (Publication Date) - Andrew Zipser DBA Mint Spring Publishing (Publisher)

 And maybe reading this book would be a good idea.
 It just might help all of us RVers to have a better understanding of what campground owners and managers are facing.
 There are a variety of challenges as we move forward in this post-pandemic world of RV Travel and living.

 And since I’ve thrown in several colloquialisms already, maybe it’s good to add in one more.
-One about “walking a mile in someone else’s shoes”.
-This one is a great one to remember remember and consider as you interact with campground owners and campground management.
+One is about “walking a mile in someone else’s shoes”.
+This one is a great one to remember and consider as you interact with campground owners and campground management.